MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/walkthrough-configuring-ui-for-the-order-processor-profile.md

  The UI customization that you have configured for the Order Processor profile in another database is now available in this database.

 ## Next Steps
  In this walkthrough, you have configured the user interface for the Order Processor profile and prepared to reuse the configuration in another database.
 All users assigned to the profile see these changes.
 If you want users to have even more customized user interfaces, you can urge them to make their own UI customization in addition to the customization that you have made.
-For more information, [\($ S\_PERSONALIZATION Personalize the User Interface $\)](../SetupAndAdministration/-$-s_personalization-personalize-the-user-interface-$-.md).
+For more information, PERSONALIZATION Personalize the User Interface.

 ## See Also
  [Customize the User Interface](../SetupAndAdministration/customize-the-user-interface.md)